flashbackzoo/notes-measuring-ux/README.md

 All UX metrics must reveal something about the interaction between the user and the product.
 Some aspect of:

-- Effectiveness.
-Being able to complete a task.
+- Effectiveness: Being able to complete a task.
-- Effciency.
-The amount of effort required to complete a task.
+- Effciency: The amount of effort required to complete a task.
-- Satisfaction.
-The degree to which the user was happy with their experience while performing the task.
+- Satisfaction: The degree to which the user was happy with their experience while performing the task.

-They must also be quantifiable - they have to be turned into a number or counted in some way.
+UX metrics must also be quantifiable - they have to be turned into a number or counted in some way.

 ## Variables in user testing

-The are two types of variables, [independent](#independent) and [dependent](#dependent).
+The are two types of variables in user testing, [independent](#independent) and [dependent](#dependent).
 When designing a UX study you should have a clear idea of what your variables will be.

 ### Independent